ashattock/epi50/README.md

 ## The manuscript

 The code in this repository fully reproduces all analyses and results presented in the following peer-reviewed manuscript.
-This manuscript has been accepted for publication in _The Lancet_ and is currently in press.

-Shattock AJ, Johnson HC, Sim SY, Carter A, Lambach P, Hutubessy RC, ... & Bar-Zeev N. [Vaccine contributions to reductions in childhood mortality: quantifying 50 years of the Expanded Programme on Immunization](https://github.com/WorldHealthOrganization/epi50-vaccine-impact/blob/master/manuscript/). _The Lancet_.
+Shattock et al. [Vaccine contributions to reductions in childhood mortality: quantifying 50 years of the Expanded Programme on Immunization](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(24)00850-X/abstract). _The Lancet_.
 2024.

-See our [frequently asked questions](https://github.com/ashattock/epi50/blob/master/manuscript/Frequently%20Asked%20Questions.pdf) guide to help aid interpretation of this study and its findings.
+See our [frequently asked questions](https://github.com/WorldHealthOrganization/epi50-vaccine-impact/tree/master/Frequently%20Asked%20Questions.pdf) guide to help aid interpretation of this study and its findings.

 ## The repository